Tim-Liam-Hill/SimpleWebBrowser/README.md

 So some more things are broken.
 Superscript isn't working which is annoying.
 Also not sure how to reimplement br elements.
 Reee.

 Turns out the re-implementation for br was pretty simple.
 Now just need to figure out superscript (which should be doable).

+ *** a period of time passes ***
+We are back, and to get back into this we need to pick up slightly.
+For starters, let's fix some obvious bugs.

+1. we aren't pathing correctly when reading the Default css file.
+IE: if you run the python command outside the director of Browser.py then the code will file to find the Default css file.
+2. Setup some better testing ????
+TDD????????

 # Exercizes